 Academy Museum of Motion Pictures / May Company Wilshire

-The May Company Building is a designated Historic-Cultural Monument (HCM #566), requiring all substantial changes to be reviewed by the City of L.A.'s Office of Historic Resources.
+The May Company Building, constructed in 1939, is a designated Historic-Cultural Monument (HCM #566), and all substantial changes were reviewed by the City of L.A.'s Office of Historic Resources.

 After decades as a premiere shopping destination, this unique landmark faced demolition in 1991 for a massive new development project.
 The building’s co-owner at the time, Forest City Development, submitted plans calling for its demolition, to be replaced by a new development comprised of a hotel, two office towers, retail uses, and underground parking.

 The Conservancy worked closely with neighborhood residents and elected officials, culminating in the late Councilmember John Ferraro's influential support that led to the building's preservation.

 The Conservancy had earlier attempted to nominate the building for Historic-Cultural Monument status in 1982, but the nomination had been tabled.
 The nomination was resubmitted with new information by the Conservancy in 1991 and was declared a landmark the following year.

 Former Supervisor Ed Edelman worked with the May Company and the Museum Associates to acquire the building for LACMA.
 The building reopened as LACMA West in 1999.

 The Conservancy submitted written comments on the Draft Environmental Impact Report for this project, strongly encouraging a project that meets the Secretary of the Interior's Standards for Rehabilitation.

 We worked closely with the project leadership to successfully resolve a number of issues, including maintaining the eligibility of the May Company Building for the National Register of Historic Places; the proposed signage program; and the potential to lose key elements of the historic building.

 In particular, we worked with the project team to make sure the building's original exterior cladding is retained and that significant elements of the Tearoom, one of the few remaining intact interior features, is preserved.